zulip/zulip/docs/production/export-and-import.md

   replication](#postgresql-streaming-replication) and the [S3 file
   upload
   backend](../production/upload-backends.html#s3-backend-configuration)
-  as part of a high evailability environment.
+  as part of a high availability environment.

 ## Backups